leronportfolio/Data-Analyst-Portfolio/README.md

 ### ContinentsHighestDeathCount
 - This view presents continents with the highest death count.
 - It provides insights into the severity of the pandemic on a continental
+-

+# Cleaning Data in SQL Queries

+This repository contains a collection of SQL queries for cleaning and transforming data in the "PortfolioProject.dbo.NashvilleHousing" table.
+The provided SQL queries address various data cleaning tasks, including standardizing date formats, populating missing values, splitting address columns, replacing values, removing duplicates, and deleting unused columns.
+Below is a summary of each task along with the corresponding SQL query.

+## Standardize Date Format
+The query aims to standardize the date format in the "SaleDate" column of the table.
+It converts the "SaleDate" column to the date data type using the CONVERT function.

+## Populate Property Address Data
+The query identifies records with missing values in the "PropertyAddress" column and populates them by matching the "ParcelID" with non-null "PropertyAddress" values in other records.

+## Breaking out Address into Individual Columns (Address, City, State)
+This query splits the "PropertyAddress" column into separate columns for address, city, and state, creating new columns "PropertySplitAddress" and "PropertySplitCity" in the table.

+## Splitting Owner Address into Individual Columns (Address, City, State)
+The query splits the "OwnerAddress" column into separate columns for owner address, city, and state, creating new columns "OwnerSplitAddress," "OwnerSplitCity," and "OwnerSplitState" in the table.

+## Change "Y" and "N" to "Yes" and "No" in "Sold as Vacant" field
+The query converts the values in the "SoldAsVacant" column from "Y" to "Yes" and from "N" to "No" for improved readability.

+## Remove Duplicates
+This query removes duplicate records from the table based on specific columns ("ParcelID," "PropertyAddress," "SalePrice," "SaleDate," and "LegalReference").

+## Delete Unused Columns
+The query deletes unused columns ("OwnerAddress," "TaxDistrict," "PropertyAddress," and "SaleDate") from the table.

+Please note that you should adjust the table and column names as per your specific database setup.